LukasMasuch/best-of-ml-python/.github/ISSUE_TEMPLATE/01_add-project.md

 - Github URL:
 - Category:  <!-- Please choose one of the existing categories from the Readme or projects.yaml file -->
 - License:
-- Package Manager: <!-- Please add the IDs for all package manager that the project is available on. -->
+- Package Managers: <!-- Please add the IDs for every package manager that the project is available on. -->
     - [ ] npm:
     - [ ] PyPI:
     - [ ] Conda: